-- Connect the patch cord between the two vehicles both the air line quick couplers and the motorhome monitor bullet connectors. - Attach the air cylinder to the brake pedal and mounting post (or seat bracket adaptor) see "Install the air cylinder anchor plate" in the complete Brake-Master installation instructions.
+- Connect the patch cord between the two vehicles both the air line quick couplers and the motorhome monitor bullet connectors. - Attach the air cylinder to the brake pedal and seat adapter bracket (or universal anchor plate) the installation instructions for both the adapter brackets and the universal anchor plate are contained in their respective kits.
+Connect the male quick coupler at the end of the air line on the air cylinder to the female quick coupler at the end of the air line mounted in the passenger compartment.